ES-GNN: Generalizing Graph Neural Networks Beyond Homophily with Edge Splitting: Framework: ES-GNN

+However, existing techniques~\cite{velickovic2018graph,kim2021how,fagcn2021} mainly parameterize graph edges with node similarity or dissimilarity, while failing to explicitly correlate them with the prediction target.
+Even worse, as the assortativity of real-world networks is usually agnostic and node features are typically full of noises, the captured similarity/dissimilarity may not truly reflect the label-agreement/disagreement between nearby nodes.
+Consequently, the harmful-similarity between pairwise nodes from different classes could be mistakenly preserved for prediction.
+To this end, we present one plausible hypothesis below, whereby the explicit correlation between node connections and learning tasks is established automatically.

-However, measuring the correlation between each node connection and the classification task is of great challenge as the assortativity of real-world networks is usually agnostic.
-Simply applying the attention mechanism as in Graph Attention Network~\cite{velickovic2018graph} does not necessarily ensure the expected \textit{exclusiveness} and \textit{distinction}.
-To this end, we design a residual scoring mechanism based on one plausible hypothesis defined below. \begin{hyp} Two nodes get connected in a graph mainly due to their similarity in some features, which could be \emph{either relevant or irrelevant to the learning task}. \end{hyp} This hypothesis is assumed without losing generality to both homophilic and heterophilic graphs.
+\begin{hyp} Two nodes get connected in a graph mainly due to their similarity in some features, which could be either relevant or irrelevant (even harmful) to the learning task. \end{hyp}

+This hypothesis is assumed without losing generality to both homophilic and heterophilic graphs.
 For a homophilic scenario, e.g., in citation networks, scientific papers tend to cite or be cited by others from the same area, and both of them usually possess the common keywords uniquely appearing in their topics.
-For a heterophilic scenario, students having different interests are likely be connected because of the same classes they take or the same dormitory they live in, but neither has direct relation to the clubs they have joined.
-This inspires us to classify graph edges by measuring the similarity between adjacent nodes in two different aspects, i.e., a graph edge is more relevant to the classification task if the connected nodes are more similar in their task-relevant features, or otherwise.
+For a heterophilic scenario, students having different interests are likely be connected because of the same classes and/or dormitory they take and/or live in, but neither has direct relation to the clubs they have joined.
+This inspires us to classify graph edges by measuring the similarity between adjacent nodes in two different aspects, i.e., \textit{a graph edge is more relevant to a classification task if connected nodes are more similar in their task-relevant features, or otherwise.} Our experimental analysis in Section~\ref{sec:robust} further provides evidences that even when our Hypothesis~\ref{hyp:our} may not hold, most adversarial edges (considered as the task-irrelevant ones) can still be recognized though neither types of node similarity exists.

+It is worthy mentioning that our hypothesis is not in contradiction to the ``opposites attract'', which could be intuitively explained by linking due to different but matching attributes.
+We believe the inherent cause to connection even in ``opposites attract'' may still be certain commonalities.
+For example, in heterosexual dating networks, people of the opposite sex are most likely connected because of their similar life values.
+Although these similarities may be inappropriate (or even harmful) in distinguishing genders, modeling and disentangling them from the final predictive target might be still of great importance.